rygo6/GTAvaUtil/README.md

 ## Usage

 All utilities are currently under the `Tools > GeoTetra > GTAvaUtil` menu at the top of the Unity Editor.
-Currently there are only three utility methods.
+Currently there are only a handful of utility methods.

 ### 1 .
 Transfer SkinnedMeshRenderer Bones...